 A common behavior seen in huskies is to follow their owners everywhere they go.
 Whether this drives you mad or you’re just looking for some answers, you’re in the right place.
-This article will explain exactly why your husky follows you everywhere.
+This article explains exactly why your husky follows you everywhere.

 4 Reasons your husky follows you everywhere:

 - Your husky knows he receives things from you if he’s close by (treats)

 - Your husky is seeking your attention

 - It’s a natural trait in huskies to follow their leaders